BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `FinalDoomGameRules`: whether Final Doom style game rules should be used.
 Final Doom forward movement is slightly slower, and only 16 Lost Souls can spawn from Pain Elementals.
 - `FinalDoomTitleScreen`: whether to use a Final Doom style title screen instead of a Doom style one.
 - `FinalDoomCredits`: whether to use a Final Doom style credits screen (3 pages) instead of a Doom style one (2 pages).
+- `TexPalette_STATUS`: palette index to use for the `STATUS` image lump.
+Must be between 0 and 31.
+- `TexPalette_TITLE`: palette index to use for the `TITLE` image lump.
+Must be between 0 and 31.
 - `TexPalette_BACK`: palette index to use for the `BACK` image lump.
 Must be between 0 and 31.
 - `TexPalette_LOADING`: palette index to use for the `LOADING` image lump.
 Must be between 0 and 31.
 - `TexPalette_PAUSE`: palette index to use for the `PAUSE` image lump.
 Must be between 0 and 31.
 - `TexPalette_NETERR`: palette index to use for the `NETERR` image lump.
 Must be between 0 and 31.
 - `TexPalette_DOOM`: palette index to use for the `DOOM` image lump.
 Must be between 0 and 31.
 - `TexPalette_CONNECT`: palette index to use for the `CONNECT` image lump.
+Must be between 0 and 31.
+- `TexPalette_IDCRED1`: palette index to use for the `IDCRED1` image lump.
+Must be between 0 and 31.
+- `TexPalette_IDCRED2`: palette index to use for the `IDCRED2` image lump.
+Must be between 0 and 31.
+- `TexPalette_WMSCRED1`: palette index to use for the `WMSCRED1` image lump.
+Must be between 0 and 31.
+- `TexPalette_WMSCRED2`: palette index to use for the `WMSCRED2` image lump.
+Must be between 0 and 31.
+- `TexPalette_LEVCRED2`: palette index to use for the `LEVCRED2` image lump.
 Must be between 0 and 31.
 - `TexPalette_OptionsBG`: palette index to use for the options menu tiled background.
 Must be between 0 and 31.
 - `TexLumpName_OptionsBG`: which texture lump to use for the options menu tiled background.
 ## `MusicTrack` definition